JuliaMath/Roots.jl/docs/src/index.md

   most floating point number types, bisection occurs in a manner exploiting floating point storage conventions leading to an exact zero or a bracketing interval as small as floating point computations allows.
-Other methods include `Roots.A42`, `Roots.AlefeldPotraShi`, `Roots.Brent`, `Roots.Chandrapatlu`, `Roots.ITP`, `Roots.Ridders`, and ``12``-flavors of `FalsePosition`.
-The default bracketing method is `Bisection` for the basic floating-point types, as it is more robust to some inputs, but `A42` and `AlefeldPotraShi` typically converge in a few iterations and are more performant.
+Other methods include `A42`, `AlefeldPotraShi`, `Roots.Brent`, `Roots.Chandrapatlu`, `Roots.ITP`, `Roots.Ridders`, and ``12``-flavors of `FalsePosition`.
+The default bracketing method for the basic floating-point types is `Bisection` , as it is more robust to some inputs, but `A42` and `AlefeldPotraShi` typically converge in a few iterations and are more performant.